Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Experiments

 \paragraph{Policy distillation (Phase~II)} Following the exploration phase, we distill the discovered trajectories into deployable policies using only the original environment rewards (the additional exploration signals from Phase~I are not used).
-For each \gowu run, we extract the highest-reward trajectory from the lineage tree (\cref{sec:particlemanagement}) and use it as a demonstration for a backward learning curriculum \citep{salimans2018learning}.
+For each \gowu run, we extract the highest-reward trajectory from the lineage tree (\cref{sec:lineage_tree}) and use it as a demonstration for a backward learning curriculum \citep{salimans2018learning}.
 The agent is initialized near the end of the demonstration and trained using \textsc{PPO} \citep{schulman2017proximalpolicyoptimizationalgorithms} to maximize cumulative reward from that point forward; as it masters the task, the initialization is progressively moved backward toward the start of the episode.
 For Atari, we decompose each demonstration into 10 segments delineated by reward events, training on all segments simultaneously; this decomposition breaks the long-horizon problem into manageable sub-tasks.
 For MuJoCo, no segmentation is applied and the goal location is held fixed to the one used during exploration while the curriculum progresses backward along a given demonstration.
 Once the curriculum reaches the initial state, the goal (i.e., the randomized target location and object placement described above) is allowed to vary across episodes, training the policy to generalize; using 10 demonstrations per Phase~II run, each corresponding to a different goal configuration, provides initial diversity across goals.
 Throughout training, a background evaluator periodically fetches the latest policy weights and tracks the best-performing checkpoint.
 After training is complete, this checkpoint is evaluated on $500$ rollouts to produce the final policy score.

 See \cref{app:backward} for additional details on the curriculum strategy, environment-specific configurations, and evaluation procedures.